MailTape/MailTape-v1/_posts/2021-04-04-mansfield-tya.md

 ImaCrea: **"**Holly Herndon is known for experimenting with music borders.
 Using artificial intelligence to craft generated voices and playing with instruments or her own making, she demonstrates in her latest album *Proto*, and particularly in this track, her ability in shaping powerful mental landscapes.
 This one inspires me the soundtrack of a desirable future where technology has finally found its place in a utopian realm governed by nature.
 Big thank's to Miro for the discovery.**"**

 ## [TYGAPAW](https://tygapaw.bandcamp.com/) - In Their Fear They Plotted Her Destruction
 ImaCrea: **"**Back to earth, back to Detroit.
-Crisis after crisis, we won't fall into their trap.
-We should not feel guilty for their mistakes.
 Love is the only way, we know it.
 There's no doubt.
-Dance, dance, dance, no matter what.**"**
+Dance, dance, dance, no matter what.
+Do what you have to do, you're beautiful and we need you.**"**

 <p id="outroduction">That's all for this morning!
 As always, thank you so much for listening with us.
 So much love to [Mansfield.TYA](https://mansfieldtya.bandcamp.com/) for their trippy Sunday selections and to [Meriam Kharbat](https://www.meriamkharbat.com/illustration) for her hazy punchy illustration :)</p>